ghlsimionato/ed-II/README.md

 # TODO
 1. Create insert function
-  - Need to create separators for each register inserted
+  - Need to create separators for each register inserted (somewhat done)
-  - Index table
-  - Next available spot in header
+  - Iterate through available spots list
-  - first-fit
+  - first-fit logic
 2. Create delete function
-  - Mark space to possibly be reused
+  - Mark space to be reused
+  - Update file header with offset to deleted register
 3. Create hex dump
 4. Properly load from file
-  - Load all the data into a struct array and insert one by one (each register can be skipped if user wants)
+  - Load all the data into a struct array and insert one by one (each register can be skipped if user wants) (somewhat done)
   - Mark loaed register as "loaded" ?
 (Not sure if this is required)

 # Quality-Of-Life Improvements
-- gitignore build folder
 - improve make clean
-- add .PHONY
+- add .PHONY rules to makefile
-- makefile create build dir if it doesn't exist (the executable should not be commited)
 - create logger function that checks env variables to log